aguerrerolopez/VQVAE_parkinson/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
+- Thanks to @mystlee for his [implementation](https://github.com/mystlee/rasta_py/tree/master) of RASTA-PLP